 - BEFORE EACH USE, inspect the general condition of the tool.
 Check for:

 - · loose hardware

 - · misalignment or binding of moving parts

 - · damaged cord/electrical wiring

 - · cracked or broken parts

 - · dull or damaged Saw Chain

 - any other condition that may affect its safe operation.

-- 2. BEFORE FIRST USE AND BEFORE EACH USE THEREAFTER, make sure the Oil Tank is filled with motor oil (not included).
-Refer to Specifications Chart on page 8 for oil type.
+- 2. BEFORE FIRST USE AND BEFORE EACH USE THEREAFTER, make sure the Oil Tank is filled with Bar and Chain Oil (not included).

-- 3. IF THE SAW CHAIN BECOMES LOOSE, adjust the Saw Chain tension as described under Adjusting Saw Chain Tension on page 9. - 4.
-PERIODICALLY OR WHEN REPLACING SAW CHAIN, turn the Chain Guide Bar over to distribute the wear on it.
-Replace the Guide Bar when bent, cracked, or when the Saw Chain moves excessively from side to side on the Guide Bar due to wear. - AFTER USE, wipe the outside surface of the Chain Saw with a clean, dry cloth.
+- 3. IF THE SAW CHAIN BECOMES LOOSE, adjust the Saw Chain tension as described under Adjusting Saw Chain Tension on page 10.

+- PERIODICALLY OR WHEN REPLACING SAW CHAIN, turn the Chain Guide Bar over to distribute the wear on it. - Replace the Guide Bar when bent, cracked, or when the Saw Chain moves excessively from side to side on the Guide Bar due to wear. - AFTER USE, wipe the outside surface of the Chain Saw with a clean, dry cloth.
 If necessary use a mild detergent.
 Do not use solvents.
 Do not immerse this tool in liquid. - 6.
 AWARNING!
 TO PREVENT SERIOUS INJURY: If the supply cord of this power tool is damaged, it must be replaced only by a qualified service technician.